Becoming The Musician That I Am Not Helped Get Me Here

 whatever my patience or my discipline

-has NOT been in the study of music, the
+in what has NOT been the study of music, of

-practicing on my own before so many musical
+serious enough to practice on my own before so

 my life, and for as far back as I remember.